 Coastline property is high value real estate and in high demand.
 The Pacific Screech-Owl has a very narrow range along the coast from Chiapas to Costa Rica.
 This owl is facing some of the highest and immediate pressures to its habitat.
 Coastal development in Central America is putting real pressure on the small remaining native habitat.
 The changes to this area from when I was last here 15 years ago were frightening.
 I had assumed this would be a simple owl to find, and it was, although mostly because their habitat was so limited that there were only a few places it could be.
 The increases in human population, and disappearance / destruction of the owls’ habitat was saddening.
 My hopes for nice, clean coastal air were sadly demolished.

-Next on our Chiapas owls list were Crested Owl and Black-and-White Owl.
-Knowing we were going to need to be closer to the Caribbean side of Chiapas, we headed for the Palenque area where these species had been reported.
+The Crested Owl and the Black-and-White Owl were next on our list of Chiapas owls.
+This would require going to the Caribbean side of Chiapas.
+The Palenque area is a good place look.
 To interject here, the ruins are spectacular.
 It is amazing that mankind could build such incredible structures here in the Americas so long ago (230BC – 790AD).